Harley & Ivy Meet Betty & Veronica: Production

 Continuing the trend of unusual crossovers between Archie Andrews and other characters in comics such as Archie Meets the Punisher (1994) and Archie vs. Predator (2015), an intercompany publication with DC Comics was announced in July 2017.
 Co-written by Marc Andreyko and Paul Dini, the series brings DC Comics's Harley Quinn and Poison Ivy together with Archie Comics's Betty Cooper and Veronica Lodge in an out-of-continuity story.
 Both duos have established friendships in their respective fictional worlds.
 Harley was co-created by Dini and Bruce Timm in 1992 on Batman: The Animated Series, where her friendship with Ivy also began.
 Meanwhile, Betty and Veronica have been frenemies since their introduction in 1942.

 Dini had long wanted to write for the Archie characters and jumped at the opportunity to work on the comic book.
 Dini also wanted to experience the series as a fan and felt that he would not be able to do so if he was the only writer.
-He explained: "I just felt as much as I wanted to do this, I really also wanted to read it and I wanted to see what someone else would do with it".
 Dini approached Andreyko about the project because they had previously worked together on the 2016 comics anthology Love Is Love and Dini was impressed by the Andreyko's sense of humor and understanding of the characters.
 Andreyko considered it a privilege to work with Dini and readily agreed.

 Meeting regularly over dinner, the writers found that the story came naturally once they settled on the basic premise.
 Andreyko described the plot as "a caper" and compared it to the 1962 comedy film It's a Mad, Mad, Mad, Mad World.
 For Andreyko, the difficulty of writing characters with such extensive histories was finding their "essences" from their many previous portrayals.
 The writers ultimately did not base their characterizations on any particular incarnations.

 The series was illustrated by Laura Braga, an Italian comics artist and one of the artists for DC Comics Bombshells.
 Arif Prianto and Tony Avina colored issue #1 together, but the remaining issues were colored by Prianto alone.

 Publication

-The six issues were published monthly by DC Comics and Archie Comics, beginning on October 4, 2017 and ending on March 7, 2018.
+The six issues were published monthly by DC Comics and Archie Comics, between October 4, 2017 and March 7, 2018.
 Each issue had a variant cover in addition to the main cover; the first issue also had an additional blank sketch variant cover.
 The first issue was the 34th best-selling comic book in North America for the month it was released, with estimated sales of 52,610 copies.
 Sales numbers fell by 60% through the sixth issue, which was the 104th best-selling comic in March 2018 with estimated sales of 20,730 copies.
 A hardcover edition collecting the series was released on August 29, 2018.